-However, training in music develops coordination in the brain--skills and habits like the ability to concentrate, to sharply focus, to memorize, to take time on drilling practice, to repeat hard work until you get results, and to not be afraid to learn new things.
+However, training in music develops coordination in the brain—skills and habits like the ability to concentrate, to sharply focus, to memorize, to take time on drilling practice, to repeat hard work until you get results, and to not be afraid to learn new things.

 These are all the same qualities required to do scientific research well.

 Four years later, after winning a piano contest, it was recommended that I audition for the Preparatory Department at the San Francisco Conservatory of Music.
-I was one of the oldest applicants, and I remember being so scared having to play in front of the department chair.
+I was one of the oldest applicants, and I remember being so scared of having to play in front of the department chair.
 Fortunately, I was accepted and stayed with my assigned piano teacher until graduating from high school.

 Both my piano teacher and my science mentor Michael exerted great influence on me.
 They were both wonderful, supportive, truthful, and honest.
 I was extremely fortunate to have this kind of support.